What Are User Flows and Why Do They Matter in UX Design?

 A 3D hand holding a smartphone with a red location pin hovering above

-Ensure alternative scenarios and user behaviors are considered when creating your user flow through extensive research and testing.
+Ensure alternative scenarios and user behaviors are considered when creating your user flow through extensive user research, and testing.
 Think beyond typical cases!
 Designers can anticipate various interactions by considering edge cases that could lead to more robust UX design.

 Lack of Visual Consistency: Inconsistencies in the visual representation of design elements like buttons, colors, or terminology could confuse people, interrupting the overall user flow almost completely.
 Users need to see through familiarity, which breeds trust.

-Therefore, ensure a cohesive visual language is maintained across all stages of your user flow system to increase aesthetic appeal and usability through quick recognition and comprehension of interactive parts by users.
+Therefore, ensure a cohesive visual language is maintained across all stages of your own user interface and flow system to increase aesthetic appeal and usability through quick recognition and comprehension of interactive parts by users.

 Differences Between User Flow and Customer Journey